acorbat/oc_2_project_38/README.md

 The [data_loading.ipynb](notebooks/data_loading.ipynb) describes how images are loaded.
 The [nuclei_segmentation.ipynb](notebooks/nuclei_segmentation.ipynb) describes how nuclei are segmented from the nuclei channel.
 The [motor_segmentation.ipynb](notebooks/motor_segmentation.ipynb) describes how motor neurons are segmented from the motor neuron channel.

+## Conclusion

+[AI4Life](https://ai4life.eurobioimaging.eu)  is a Horizon Europe-funded project that brings together the computational and life science communities.

+AI4Life has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement number 101057970.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

 ## Support